間眅埶AV

 CONTRIBUTION TO THE LOCAL ARTS

-The School of Contemporary Arts at 間眅埶AV hosts frequent events that include theatre, screenings, symposiums and more.
-During the 2022 calendar year they contributed to over 90 performances.
-The School of Contemporary Arts also has a number of active projects and activities which range from an Indigenous Film Festival to Sound Seminars to discussions about the carbon footprint of streaming.
+間眅埶AVs School of Contemporary Arts hosts frequent events including theatre performances, screenings, symposiums and more.
+In 2023, they held more than 80 performances.
+The School of Contemporary Arts also has several ongoing projects and activities which range from an Indigenous Film Festival to Sound Seminars to discussions about the carbon footprint of streaming.

-間眅埶AV has an active which has won the World Pipe Band Championships six times, competes and performs at various other annual competitions like the B.C.
-Highland Games and Scottish Festival; Victoria Highland Games and Festival; and at each of our twelve convocation ceremonies annually.
+釦幛惚s&紳莉莽梯; has won the World Pipe Band Championships six times.
+It competes and performs at annual competitions like the B.C.
+Highland Games and Scottish Festival, the Victoria Highland Games and Festival and at the universitys 12 convocation ceremonies annually.

 LANGUAGE AND LEARNING

-間眅埶AV has been working with First Nations communities and organizations for almost 20 years and has developed both undergraduate and graduate language programs which have covered 18 Indigenous languages both locally and regionally.
-During the Fall 2022 convocation, 21 graduands received a certificate in Indigenous Language Proficiency and the Masters of Arts program had one graduand.
+間眅埶AV has been working with First Nations communities and organizations for more than 20 years and has developed undergraduate and graduate language programs for 18 local and regional Indigenous languages.
+During the fall 2023 convocation, one graduand received a certificate in Indigenous language proficiency, 15 received a diploma in Indigenous language proficiency and one graduand received a Master of Arts degree.

 ART AND BOOK COLLECTIONS

-The Bill Reid Centre for Northwest Coast Studies at 間眅埶AV supports reconciliation by creating a vibrant collaborative space founded on respect and admiration of differences, where Indigenous and non-Indigenous scholars, artists, students, curators and cultural practitioners come together to share their diverse ways of knowing, being and doing.
-The McDonald Collection reflects the respect for the cultures of the Northwest Coast.
-This collection brings together images that can be found in museums and archives around the world into a centralized location for better access to some history of the Northwest Coast First Nations.
+The Bill Reid Centre for Northwest Coast Studies at 間眅埶AV supports reconciliation by creating a vibrant collaborative space founded on respect and admiration of differences.
+It allows Indigenous and non-Indigenous scholars, artists, students, curators, and cultural practitioners to come together to share diverse ways of knowing, being and doing.
+The McDonald Collection reflects the respect for Northwest Coast cultures.
+This collection brings together images from museums and archives around the world into a centralized location to allow better access to some of the history of Northwest Coast First Nations.

 The 間眅埶AV Library houses a which allows individuals to see collections both physically and digitally.
-These collections provide access to unique primary and published materials, including rare books, archival material and manuscripts.
+These collections provide access to unique materials, including rare books, archival material, and manuscripts.

 First Peoples' Gathering House

-Plans for a ceremonial space for the 間眅埶AV community to celebrate Indigenous knowledge and culture are underway. 間眅埶AVs First Peoples Gathering House will open on 間眅埶AVs Burnaby campus in 2024.
+Plans for a ceremonial space at 間眅埶AV to celebrate Indigenous knowledge and culture are underway. 間眅埶AVs First Peoples Gathering House will open on Burnaby campus in 2025.

-"I'm very excited this project is moving forward; the Indigenous People's Gathering House will be our home away from home and the heart and soul of Indigeneity at 間眅埶AV, says Ron Johnston, director of 間眅埶AVs Office for Aboriginal Peoples.
-Johnston is an 間眅埶AV alumnus and a member of 間眅埶AVs Aboriginal Reconciliation Council (間眅埶AV-ARC).
+"I'm very excited this project is moving forward.
+The Indigenous Peoples Gathering House will be our home away from home and the heart and soul of Indigeneity at 間眅埶AV, says Ron Johnston, director of 間眅埶AVs Office for Aboriginal Peoples.
+Johnston is an 間眅埶AV alum and a member of 間眅埶AVs Aboriginal Reconciliation Council (間眅埶AV-ARC).

-Designed in the Coast Salish traditions and iconic typologies, the Gathering House represents a step toward lasting reconciliation with Indigenous peoples, and 間眅埶AVs continued reconciliation efforts.
+Designed in the Coast Salish tradition, the First Peoples Gathering House represents a step toward lasting Reconciliation with Indigenous peoples.

 Susan Point, Written in The Earth (2000).
 On long-term loan to 間眅埶AV Art Collection from Salish Weave